Conn Smythe: Second World War and the conscription crisis

 In the Second World War, at age 45, Smythe again served in the Canadian Army.
 Initially, he was a captain in charge of a troop within the Canadian Officers Training Corps, based at the University of Toronto.
-In 1941, along with Colonel Richard Greer, he formed the 30th Battery, a sportsmen's anti-aircraft battery that was part of the 7th Toronto Regiment, RCA (Royal Canadian Artillery), Canadian Active Army.
+In 1941, along with Colonel Richard Greer, he formed the 30th Battery, a sportsmen's anti-aircraft battery that was part of the 6th LAA Regiment, RCA (Royal Canadian Artillery), Canadian Active Army.
 Smythe was made acting major and Officer Commanding.
 He was offered a higher rank to become the army's sports officer, but turned it down.
 After first serving on Vancouver Island to defend against Japanese attack, the Battery embarked in September 1942 to England.
 After being stationed in England for nearly two years, Smythe and his unit were sent to France in July 1944, where within three weeks he was badly wounded when the Germans bombed an ammunition depot.
 His spinal cord injury would mean that for the rest of his life he would walk with a limp and suffer bowel and urinary tract problems.
 He was sent back to Canada in September on a hospital ship.

 Smythe, who had seen that the army was using improperly trained troops due to a lack of soldiers, interviewed other soldiers during his time in the hospital, compiling a record over which to confront Mackenzie King.
 King had developed an official government policy of voluntary service for political reasons and Smythe saw the detrimental effect it had on the Army.
 Volunteers tried to press home service troops into active service to assist and augment the undermanned troops overseas.
 From his bed in the Chorley Park Hospital, Smythe dictated a statement to The Globe and Mail newspaper, which printed it on its front page on September 19, 1944: